hicelery/IFA_1_Safeguarding/README.md

 ## Deployment and workflow

 This project is deployed through github pages and follows a simplified agile gitflow methodology:
-- each day of the project being considered one 'sprint'.
+- Each day of the project being considered one 'sprint'.
 - Main branch is preserved as the deployed and live branch, whilst all development work will be conducted on feature branches.
 - Code deployments to the live project environment will only available through a pull request to main.
 This enables a CI/CD approach.
 - All feautures must be tested on the 'develop' branch before being considered a release candidate to main.
 This ensures the deployed project maintains a stable codebase, and provides a scaleable workflow should the project scope increase and more developers were required to join the project.

 Example of gitflow:

 <img width="790" height="322" alt="278049" src="https://github.com/user-attachments/assets/44e137c1-28ac-4581-baab-3ca3dcc6eb54" />